 He found the Zumba group were all fitter after 12 weeks as was expected, with improved elasticity of their blood vessels and lowered blood pressure.
 They were surprised, however, to discover that the results from the Tai Chi group also showed the same benefits.
 Source: BBC.
 View this three minute BCC video.

-So if you don’t want to break into a sweat, or have limited physical flexibility, then Tai Chi offers you all the same health benefits as vigorous exercise, and more as you will discover.
+So if you don’t want to break into a sweat, or have limited physical flexibility, then Tai Chi brings you all the same health benefits as vigorous exercise and more as you will discover.
 But what is Tai Chi?
 And what can it offer you?

 Tai Chi, also known as Tai Chi Chuan*, meaning ‘The Supreme Ultimate Fist’ was developed thousands of years ago in China, as a form of self-defence.
-It is a slow-moving meditation where your breathing is always connected with the ebb and flow within a specific sequence of movements.
+It is a slow-moving meditation where your breathing is always connected with the ebb and flow of specific movements in sequences.
 The aim is to relax into each movement while remaining alert and mindful.

 It can look deceptively simple but just try doing slow-motion punches, deflections and kicks and you’ll realise why Tai Chi is often referred to as ‘internal weight-lifting’.
 The speeded-up movements are actually applicable for self-defence.
 Tai Chi is also an exercise that promotes harmony between mind and body, thus reducing stress, and at the same time has numerous health benefits, including improving physical balance, posture, flexibility, antioxidant capacity, and increasing energy, stamina and strength.